top of page

 Overview

-The Postdoctoral Fellowship program at Lincoln Park Psychology accepts graduates of Psy.D. or Ph.D. programs into our two-year, full-time training experience.
+The Postdoctoral Fellowship program at Lincoln Park Psychology accepts graduates of Psy.D. or Ph.D. programs into our year-long, full-time training experience.
 The training program is designed to help postdocs refine and perfect their clinical skills in key areas of practice, all while functioning as a valued member of our team.
 We emphasize training in fundamental and complex clinical skills with a primary focus on Individual, Group, and Family Therapy, as well as Crisis Intervention.
 We work with the interests of the Post-Doctoral Fellow while also providing a broad experience with diverse clients.
 Post-Doctoral caseloads are not only diverse in clinical presentations, but also in age, culture, ethnicity, sexual orientation, gender identity, religious affiliation, and socioeconomic backgrounds.
 Ultimately, the main training goal/objective is to continue the professional growth of the Post-Doctoral Fellow in such a way that, by the end of the training year, the future psychologist feels confident in the ability to competently function independently as a clinician, with the ability to practice in accordance with the highest standards of care.

 Fellows are exposed to best-practices through a variety of training, supervisory, and structured learning opportunities.
 Consistent supervision is provided by Licensed Clinical Psychologists, ensuring growth in the areas of competency, intervention, and within the self of the therapist.
 The Fellowship program is therapy-based; however, there is an opportunity to conduct formal diagnostic assessments.